hyyan/woo-poly-integration/readme.txt

        Previously missing term translations caused
 * Fixes: #148 WooCommerce3 product_visibility is now a taxonomy not a meta item
 * Fixes: #153 Fields locker doesn't correctly lock Product Attributes of type Select
-* Fixes: #149 Duplicate product not working for variations
 * Fixes: #147 When adding new variations, tool should also add the new variation to other languages

 == 0.30.RC1 WooCommerce3 Fixes==